kite-sdk/kite/cdk-data/src/site/markdown/guide.md

-Once an instance of a `DatasetRepository` implementation has been created, new datasets can easily be created, and existing datasets can be loaded or dropped.
+Once an instance of a `DatasetRepository` implementation has been created, new datasets can easily be created, and existing datasets can be loaded or deleted.
 Here's a more complete example of creating a dataset to store application event data.
 You'll notice a few new classes; don't worry about them for now.
 We'll cover them later.